rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 ```

 🪄 Log in to ArgoCD - you should now see the SealedSecret unsealed as a regular k8s secret

+HEALTH DETAILS
+failed update: Resource "git-auth" already exists and is not managed by SealedSecret

+force resync

 🪄 Log in to Jenkins -> Configuration -> Credentials to view git-auth credential is there.